top of page

 • Individuals, groups or organizations with projects in Mexico.

-• Initiatives that are developed in the territory, in collaboration with communities.
+• Initiatives developed on the ground, in collaboration with communities.

 • Environmental education